EnKhayzo/warfarm/README.md

 # Warfarm
-Warfarm is a (for now only) Prime helper site to aide in the journey of farming every Prime item in the game.
+Warfarm is a (for now only) Prime helper site to aid in the journey of farming every Prime item in the game.
 Based on NextJS and developed as a Single Page Application.

 # Build for testing
 Either run 'npm run start' or invoke/click on '_start.bat', a browser tab should open on your default browser, on 'localhost:3000/warfarm'